NORA-Workshop/GENAIK-NORA-2026/README.md

-# AACL2026
+# IJCAI-ECAI 2026
-Webpage associated with the edition of AACL 2026.
+Webpage associated with the edition of IJCAI-ECAI 2026.